Moving to Northern Ireland Guide

 There is a wide range of private rental properties available in Northern Ireland.
 Make sure you know what type of property you need and think about the area you would like to live in.
 Some internet research can give you a better idea of how much rent you should expect to pay for a particular type of home in specific areas.

-As well as estate agents there are also a number of websites which advertise property available to rent:
+As well as estate agents there are also a number of websites that advertise property available to rent:

 Registered housing associations are social housing landlords.
 They provide rented accommodation to people who are eligible for social housing in Northern Ireland.